So You Just Closed On Your First Apartment Community…Now What?

 Before closing the deal, you want to schedule a weekly call with your point person at the property management company to go over and track the property’s key performance indicators.
 Examples of KPIs to track are, but not limited to:

-- Money related: gross potential income, collected rent, delinquent rent
+- Money related: gross potential income, collected rent, delinquency

 - Marketing: number of new leases, notices, renewals, waiting list